It may not be widely appreciated that, on Saturday, 23rd September, 1939, Sigmund Freud died, not in a bed but, rather, on a couch.

 In spite of his progressive emaciation and his excruciating pain, Freud bore his final days with fortitude.
 Indeed, his sister-in-law Minna Bernays remarked that a more ordinary man might already have killed himself by this point (Roazen, 1993).

-Eventually, in the small hours of the morning of 23rd September, 1939, the 83-year-old Sigmund Freud, assisted by an injection of morphine, died on his invalid couch, only a few feet away from the more famous carpeted and cushioned psychoanalytical couch.
+Eventually, in the small hours of the morning of 23rd September, 1939, the 83-year-old Sigmund Freud, died on his invalid couch, only a few feet away from the more famous carpeted and cushioned psychoanalytical couch.

 To this day, Sigmund Freud’s death bed or invalid couch remains in the possession of the Freud Museum London, carefully preserved in a small upstairs storage room, which also contains the many boxes of archived papers of both Sigmund Freud and Anna Freud.
 This precious piece of furniture – catalogue item LDFRD 4902 – will, perhaps, one day be displayed to members of the general public.
 In the meanwhile, we must extend our thanks to the curatorial staff of the museum for permitting the publication of two photographs of this hugely resonant, even iconic, “other” couch – possibly the first time that such images have appeared in print.